BVISAIL

 Family Charter Activities

 Families looking to explore the beautiful British Virgin Islands (BVI) need not worry about entertaining their kids.
-BVI Kids and the Sea Program, Charter Yacht Society of the BVI (Pack for a Purpose), and Kids & the Sea Programme (KATS) offer water safety courses and fun activities for kids ages 4 to 15.
+BVI Kids and the Sea Program, Charter Yacht Society of the BVI (Pack for a Purpose), and Kids & the Sea Programme (KATS) offer water safety courses.
+Also, fun activities for kids ages 4 to 15.

 Moreover, families can book BVI family-friendly catamaran charters for a relaxing and enjoyable trip.
-Whether it is sailing, snorkeling, kiteboarding, or tubing your family desires, these yachts come with well-equipped water sports lockers and professional captains who will perfectly plan your day.
-Your meals are also taken care of with a chef on board – ensuring a truly luxurious family vacation experience.
+Sailing, snorkeling, kiteboarding, or tubing your family desires, these yachts come with well-equipped water sports lockers.
+In addition to professional captains who will perfectly plan your day.
+A chef on board will take care of your meals– ensuring a truly luxurious family vacation experience.

-With so many islands, resorts, and marinas to choose from, make sure your family doesn’t miss out on this fantastic opportunity to explore a BVI family-friendly destination.
+Many islands, resorts, and marinas to choose from.
+Thus, ensure your family doesn’t miss out on this fantastic opportunity to explore a BVI family-friendly destination.

 one of our guests enjoy swimming with sharks in BVI